fluxcd/flux/site/faq.md

 see.
 Please don't increase the rate limiting numbers (`--registry-rps` and `--registry-burst`) -- it's possible to get blacklisted by image registries if you spam them with requests.

+### How often does Flux check for new git commits (and can I make it sync faster)?

+Short answer: every five minutes; and yes.

+There are two flags that control how often Flux syncs the cluster with git.
+They are

+ * `--git-poll-interval`, which controls how often it looks for new commits

+ * `--sync-interval`, which controls how often it will apply what's in git, to the cluster, absent changes.

+Both of these have five minutes as the default.
+If there are new commits, then it will run a sync then and there, so in practice syncs happen more often than `--sync-interval`.

+If you want to be more responsive to new commits, then give a shorter duration for `--git-poll-interval`, so it will check more often.

+It is less useful to shorten the duration for `--sync-interval`, since that just controls how often it will sync _without_ there being new commits.
+Reducing it below a minute or so may hinder Flux, since syncs can take tens of seconds, leaving not much time to do other operations.

 ### How do I use my own deploy key?